This entire sub-domain is a private

 - problems pop up with DV-5 (Dave) mining robots deployed in the

-manage other worker robots but computational overload causes a
+other worker robots but computational overload causes a conflict with

 - Chapter 5 -

 - Through a fault in manufacturing, a robot, RB-34 (Herbie), is

 created that has the ability to read minds.
 While the roboticists at